 Tax Lien Sale Information

-Publication: The Dove Creek Press and the Dolores County Government/Dolores County Treasurer official website.
+Publication: The Journal and the Dolores County Government/Dolores County Treasurer official website.

 The TAX LIEN SALE CERTIFICATE OF PURCHASE is ONLY A LIEN on the property and does not change ownership of the property.
 It is a negotiable document that is valid for 15 years.
 Interest is earned at the rate stated on the certificate with portions of calendar months considered as whole months.
 Premiums DO NOT earn interest.

 Assignment: A Tax Lien Sale Certificate of Purchase can be assigned.
 If you wish to assign it to a different investor, you can do so by completing the Request for Tax Lien Sale Certificate Assignment.
 This can be obtained by contacting the Dolores County Treasurer.
 Please note that if the person you are assigning your certificate to is not already an investor with Dolores County, they will need to complete all required documents as if they were registering as a new bidder.